-1654 The CCN Task Force is pleased to present this Summary Report, inclusive of a Recommended 1655 Implementation Plan.
-The CCN Task Force represents a highly collaborative group that worked 1656 diligently over approximately 16 months and engaged and honored the expertise of faculty, 1657 staff, students, administrators, trustees, and representatives of the CCC's four-year transfer 1658 partners from AICCU, UC and CSU.
-The CCN Task Force is confident that the implementation 1659 plan described in this Summary Report can and will result in a CCN system that has the potential 1660 to greatly benefit students and meet the stated intent of the AB 1111 legislation, which is to 1661 streamline transfer from two- to four-year postsecondary educational institutions and reduce 1662 excess unit accumulation.
+The CCN Task Force is pleased to present this Summary Report, inclusive of a Recommended Implementation Plan.
+The CCN Task Force represents a highly collaborative group that worked diligently over approximately 16 months and engaged and honored the expertise of faculty, staff, students, administrators, trustees and representatives of the California Community Colleges' four-year transfer partners from AICCU, UC and CSU.
+The CCN Task Force is confident that the implementation plan described in this Summary Report can and will result in a CCN system that has the potential to greatly benefit students and meet the stated intent of the AB 1111 legislation, which is to streamline transfer from two- to four-year postsecondary educational institutions and reduce excess unit accumulation.

-1664 Time is of the essence.
-CCC students need the clarity CCN will provide, and the work ahead will 1665 be challenging, but rewarding.
-The CCN Task Force looks forward to the implementation effort 1666 and encourages all necessary stakeholders to move forward quickly, ensure the funding and 1667 resources are available for an implementation of this magnitude, and center the equitable 1668 success of our students.
+Time is of the essence.
+California community college students need the clarity CCN will provide, and the work ahead will be challenging, but rewarding.
+The CCN Task Force looks forward to the implementation effort and encourages all necessary stakeholders to move forward quickly, ensure the funding and resources are available for an implementation of this magnitude, and center the equitable success of our students.